Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 1. What is an HOA Lien?

 An HOA lien is a legal claim placed on a homeowner’s property by the homeowner’s association (HOA) when dues remain unpaid.
-This lien gives the HOA the right to take action against the property if the homeowner does not fulfill their financial obligations.
+Under Texas law, an HOA’s authority to create liens must be explicitly stated in the association’s governing documents—this power is not automatically granted to associations!
+This lien secures the payment of unpaid assessments and other charges as outlined in the association’s governing documents, giving the HOA the right to take action against the property if the homeowner doesn’t fulfill their financial obligations and addresses the debt owed.

 Key Components of an HOA Lien:

 • Unpaid Dues: These are amounts that homeowners owe to their HOA.
 This can include regular assessments, special assessments for community projects, or fines for violations of community rules.
-An unpaid due initiates the process of establishing an HOA lien.
+Overdue assessments are a key reason for creating assessment liens, and an unpaid due initiates the process of establishing a Homeowners Association lien.

-• Covenants, Conditions, and Restrictions (CC&Rs): Each HOA has its own set of CC&Rs that outline the responsibilities of homeowners, including payment obligations.
-It is crucial for homeowners to understand these documents as they dictate what constitutes a default in payments.
+• Covenants, Conditions, and Restrictions (CC&Rs): Each HOA has its own set of CC&Rs (which are part of the HOA’s governing documents) that outline the responsibilities of homeowners, including payment obligations.
+It’s crucial for homeowners to understand these documents as they dictate what constitutes a default in payments.

 2. The Process of Enforcing an HOA Lien